Balder1840/url2wiz.NET/README.md

 a tool to transfer url(s) to wiz note

 Usage:
--D:	the root directory of your internate shortcuts,
+-D:	the root directory of your internate shortcuts, <br />
 	default as the same directory of the tool
 -U:	your wiz email ID, mandatory
 -S:	interval of each request to wiz API, default as 20s, unit as seconds